 How Much Does Soft Stepping Change Flex?

-Soft stepping would enable the flex of the club shafts to be softer and more flexible.
+Soft stepped golf shafts would enable the flex to be softer and more flexible.
 If you soft step a stiff flex shaft it would feel between a regular and stiff flex.

 Benefits Of Soft Stepping Irons